-A capacity factor (CF) of 0.1 has been assumed (as provided in 'Planning for Renewable and Low Carbon Energy - A Toolkit for Planners - Welsh Government; 2015) in order to assess the annual energy output of the potential installed capacity
+A capacity factor (CF) of 0.1 has been assumed (as provided in 'Planning for Renewable and Low Carbon Energy - A Toolkit for Planners - Welsh Government; 2015) in order to assess the annual energy output of the potential installed capacity.

-Therefore, assuming that over the course of a year a solar PV farm will only generate energy for 10% of the time (876 hours), the total potential energy is calculated as 137GWh.
+The maximum energy resource from solar PV in the LSAs is therefore 127.1 MW producing 111,325MWh per annum of electricity assuming that over the course of a year a solar PV farm will only generate energy for 10% of the time (876 hours).